Information for Registered Students:

 All techniques necessary to make a work will be introduced: basic geology, tool choice and care, safety, how to start, use of hand tools, and a brief survey of power tools.

-Classes run from 10:00am to 5:00pm each day.
+Stone Carving Sessions 1 and 2 run from 9:00am to 5:00pm each day.

 If you need to come late or leave early, it is up to you, but you may miss something important.